 - Superman also had his share of propaganda.
 An infamous example is the Action Comics #58 cover where Superman urges the reader to buy War Bonds while using a racist slur against the Japanese.
 In a different comic, Superman kidnapped both Hitler and Stalin, and brought them to the League of Nations court.
 He also fought the Ku Klux Klan in one of his radio adventures.
 And of course, one of the dude's catchphrases is "Truth, Justice and the American Way".

 - As a reminder that Tropes Are Not Bad, Superman's anti-KKK radio shows had a real positive impact.
 They made use of direct information from an undercover reporter to accurately depict both how hateful and how ridiculous the white supremacy group was, and historians credit the broadcasts with helping raise public awareness and turn it solidly against the KKK.

-- Tintin Tintin In The Land Of The Soviets was published in a Catholic newspaper during the 1920s and commissioned by an abbot to warn against the godless Communists.
+- Tintin - Tintin in the Land of the Soviets was written to warn against the godless Communists.
 Featuring many a Strawman Political and memorable scenes like Soviet officials pulling their guns out at a political meeting to ask if anyone was against the names of the candidates or false factories where straw is burned and metal sheets hammered to create the illusion of productivity to visiting British officials.